andreagagna/cinema-monitor/README.md

 ## Description

-This project monitors the Cinema City website for the movie "Avatar: Fire and Ashes" (IMAX 3D) and alerts when tickets become available or new dates are added.
+Cinema Monitor watches the Cinema City booking site for any movie/city/format you configure, evaluates the available seats, and pings you (via Telegram or a custom notifier) when worthwhile seats appear or new dates drop.
+The default configuration ships with the “Avatar: Fire and Ashes” IMAX showings as an example, but every step in the pipeline is configurable.

 ## Features